 About the Program

 The University of Miami has a long history in Ocean Engineering.
 The University of Miami’s College of Engineering together with the Rosenstiel School of Marine and Atmospheric Science offered a Master of Science degree in Ocean Engineering.
-The program and others of its kind in the nation, were popular in the 1970s and 1980s, but fell into decline during the 1990s as national circumstances and priorities changed.
-In particular, opportunities in ship building and underwater acoustics, two key sectors in the field, diminished significantly.
-The activity in the field at UM has been primarily a PhD focused program since the late 1990s.
+The program and others of its kind in the nation, were popular in the 1970s and 1980s.

-However, In the past decade, several major incidents – the 2010 Deep Water oil spill in the Gulf of Mexico, a series of devastating hurricanes in 2003-2005 and the Japan Tsunami have turned our collective attention to the vulnerability of the nation’s coastal infrastructure.
-Furthermore there have been significant demands for an increased emphasis on port and harbor security in the post- September 11 era.
-These events have led to a revival in the field of Ocean Engineering, albeit with a new focus and broader scope.
-The revival of the MS in Ocean Engineering was approved by the President of the University of Miami was approved for the fall semester of 2014.
-We are accepting applications for program beginning on November 1, 2013.
+In the past decade, several major incidents – the 2010 Deep Water oil spill in the Gulf of Mexico, a series of devastating hurricanes in 2003-2005 and 2017, and the Japan Tsunami have turned our collective attention to the vulnerability of the nation’s coastal infrastructure.
+Furthermore there have been significant demands for an increased emphasis on port and harbor security since September 11, 2001.
+These events have led to a renewed interest in the field of Ocean Engineering, albeit with a new focus and broader scope.
+Our program offers an MS degree for students not interested in a research based education but rather a practical skills-based training in real world applications of engineering theory.

 Ocean Engineering concentrates on problems associated with human interaction with the ocean.